jordam/ezportify/README.md

 Transfer all of your spotify playlists to google play.
 Also spits out all playlists and their tracks to a text file.

+### Preface

+Feel free to check out my new version that runs directly in your browser.
+No need to download anything or give anyone your password! --> **[Portify.JS](https://github.com/jordam/portify.js/)**

 ### Instructions